apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/_index.en.md

 ## Convention

-Classes in package `io.shardingsphere.api` and `io.shardingsphere.shardingjdbc.api` is API for end users, every update will declare at release notes.
+Classes in package `org.apache.shardingsphere.api` and `org.apache.shardingsphere.shardingjdbc.api` is API for end users, every update will declare at release notes.
 Classes in other packages is internal implementation, maybe refactor in anytime, please `DO NOT USE` them.